Nieuwhof/start/README.md

       * This will delete, purge and remove image name from /etc/hosts file on host wallace
    * Full Multipasss configuration - cloud-init - can be modified to your liking - Cloud.yaml

+# What you can do !
+  You will now be able to access two premade VPS created machines using ssh gromit or ssh preston.
+  If you need you can create/delete your own VPS machines become <b>su ops</b> and change to <b>~/ops/cloud</b> where you will find build.sh and delete-image.sh as explained above.
+You can update Cloud.yaml to your liking.
+  These VPS system will be UBUNTU based.
+Please follow multipass documentation for more information.
+  Docker images can be installed by accessing Portainer at http://<yourip>:9443 - please configure your password.
+  Add the string below to add template with loads of prconfigured applications under the settings option.

+  <b>Portainer templates:</b>

 apt install git && git clone https://github.com/Nieuwhof/start.git && chmod +x start/start.sh && start/start.sh